-- Atomizing humidifiers or cool air humidifiers use mechanical devices or pneumatic air to create a water mist that evaporates into the air stream.
-These units require regular maintenance.
+- Atomizing humidifiers: also called cool air humidifiers, use mechanical action air to create a water mist that evaporates into the air stream.
+These units require regular cleaning.

-- Heated pan humidifiers use a heat source to evaporate water from a pan open to the air stream but do not create water mists.
-Intermittent use of the device coupled with a warm pan of water may support microbial growth.
+- Heated pan humidifiers: use a heat source to evaporate water from a pan open to the air, but do not create water mists.
+The "on-use" of the device as well as the with a warm pan of water can create a home for bacteria to grow.

-- Direct steam-type humidifiers inject boiler-generated steam directly into the air stream.
-These systems do not create water mists and normally operate above 70°C (158°F), that is a temperature at which Legionella cannot survive.
+- Direct steam-type humidifiers: these inject boiler-generated steam directly into the air.
+These systems do not create water mists and normally operate above 158°F, a temperature at which Legionella bacteria cannot survive.